 Photo courtesy of Brighthouse TV 13 News

-The 42-year-old development - which straddles the Polk-Osceola county line - has long-term problems including clogged roads and lake of sidewalks.
+The 42-year-old development - which straddles the Polk-Osceola county line - has long-term problems including clogged roads, lack of public safety Fire/EMS facilities and lack of sidewalks.

 'A city would probably better deal with these infrastructure issues', Sen Darren Soto